Vertsineu/typst-tdtr/README.md

 #### Other Pre-defined node/edge drawing functions

-other node and edge drawing functions include but not limited to:
+There are also some other pre-defined node/edge drawing functions for specific drawing effects.

+For nodes:

 - `circle-draw-node`: draw every node as a circle
 - `horizontal-draw-node`: draw the tree in horizontal direction
+- `hidden-draw-node`: draw a hidden node but affecting the layout

+For edges:

 - `reversed-draw-edge`: draw every edge in reversed direction
 - `horizontal-vertical-draw-edge`: draw every edge in a horizontal-vertical manner
+- `hidden-draw-edge`: draw a hidden edge

 ### Custom node/edge drawing functions